Zimbra-Community/owncloud-zimlet/README.md

 Supported Zimbra versions 8.6 and 8.7.2.

 Zimbra Desktop is not supported and does not work.
+Ubuntu 12.04 is not supported (https://github.com/Zimbra-Community/owncloud-zimlet/issues/117)

 **Roadmap** : https://github.com/Zimbra-Community/owncloud-zimlet/wiki